itfanr/ros2-wiki/OSX-Development-Setup.md

     vcs import src < ros2.repos

 This will get the code for the latest ROS 2 release.
 If you want the code from a particular release or from the development branches, see [this page](Maintaining-a-Source-Checkout).

+## Optional: Install additional DDS vendors

+ROS 2.0 builds on top of DDS.
+It is compatible with [[multiple DDS or RTPS (the DDS wire protocol) vendors|DDS-and-ROS-middleware-implementations]].
+The repositories you downloaded for ROS 2.0 includes eProsima's Fast RTPS, which is the only bundled vendor.
+If you would like to use one of the other vendors you will need to install their software separately before building.
+The ROS 2.0 build will automatically build support for vendors that have been installed and sourced correctly.

+By default we include eProsima's FastRTPS in the workspace and it is the default middleware.
+Detailed instructions for installing other DDS vendors are provided in the "Alternative DDS sources" section below.

 ## Build the ROS 2 code